 DR Providers may use substitute registrations of a different resource product type to cover the commitment of non-performing registrations that cannot respond for the Performance Assessment Interval.
 The non-performing registration(s) and corresponding substitute registration(s) must be in the same geographic location defined by the PJM dispatch instruction with the same designated lead time.
-In addition, the total nominated value (summer or non-summer, as applicable) of the substitute registration(s) must be comparable (within either +/- 25% or +/- 0.5 MW) to the total nominated value (summer or non-summer, applicable) of the corresponding non-performing registration(s).
+In addition, the total nominated value (summer or non-summer, as applicable) of the substitute registration(s) must be comparable (within either +/-25% or +/- 0.5 MW) to the total nominated value (summer or non-summer, applicable) of the corresponding non-performing registration(s).
 DR Providers that use substitute registrations must submit their list of nonperforming registrations and corresponding substitute registrations to PJM by 11:59 pm on the day of the Performance Assessment Interval in the appropriate PJM system.
 PJM may also request that resource providers submit evidence that notification to respond were sent to substitute registrations in advance or during the Performance Assessment Interval to verify that meter data was not used after the fact in finding the substitutes.
 Any registration used as a substitute must be included in the submittal of compliance information to the appropriate PJM system.
 The reduction value(s) of the substitute registration(s) will be used by PJM when measuring compliance during a Performance Assessment Interval for the corresponding non-performing registration(s).
 Non-performing registration(s) will be considered to have not performed.
 Registrations used as substitutes during an event will have the same obligation to respond to future event(s) as if it did not respond to such event.
 A registration may only be used as a substitute for a non-performing registration dispatched for a Performance Assessment Interval in the winter period if the registration provided winter data (Winter Peak Load, winter Firm Service Level, or winter Guaranteed Load Drop data) at the time of registration and meets the criteria outlined above.

 For a Firm Service Level (FSL) customer on a registration, the actual load reduction provided for the hour ending that includes a Performance Assessment Interval(s) in the summer period (June through October and May of the Delivery Year) is calculated as the end-use customer's Peak Load Contribution minus (the hourly metered load multiplied by the loss factor).
 A load reduction will only be recognized if the hourly metered load multiplied by the loss factor is less than the Peak Load Contribution.
 For the non-summer period (November through April of the Delivery Year), the actual load reduction for a Performance Assessment Interval is calculated as (end-use customer's Winter Peak Load multiplied by Zonal Winter Weather Adjustment Factor multiplied by loss factor) minus (the hourly metered load multiplied by the loss factor).
-A load reduction will only be recognized if the hourly metered load multiplied by the loss factor) is calculated as (end-use customer's Winter Peak Load multiplied by Zonal Winter Weather Adjustment Factor multiplied by loss factor) minus (the hourly metered load multiplied by the loss factor).
-A load reduction will only be recognized if the hourly metered load multiplied by the loss factor is less than the Winter Peak Load multiplied by Zonal Winter Weather Adjustment Factor multiplied by the loss factor is less than the Winter Peak Load multiplied by Zonal Winter Weather Adjustment Factor multiplied by the loss factor.
+A load reduction will only be recognized if the hourly metered load multiplied by the loss factor is less than the Winter Peak Load multiplied by Zonal Winter Weather Adjustment Factor multiplied by the loss factor.